ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 You now have access to the Rancher dashboard, it is designed to offer an intuitive and comprehensive view of your containerized environment.
 This web-based interface serves as your command center for orchestrating containers & clusters, visualizing cluster health, and managing various aspects of your Kubernetes infrastructure.
 Explore the navigation menu, which includes sections for clusters, projects, applications, and Rancher settings.

-As it is a brand new Rancher instance you do not have any downstream Kubernetes clusters, next step is to add some of them.
-To do so you have two options: Import existing Kubernetes clusters or Create new clusters using Rancher.
+As it is a brand new Rancher instance you do not have any downstream Kubernetes cluster.
+The next step will describe how to add one.
+To do so you have two options: Import an existing Kubernetes cluster or Create a new cluster using Rancher.

-### Create or Import your Kubernetes clusters :
+### Create or Import a Kubernetes cluster
 #### Create a Kubernetes cluster with Rancher

-Using this option you will be able to create Kubernetes cluster from scratch.
+Using this option you will be able to create a Kubernetes cluster from scratch.
 Rancher simplifies the creation of clusters by allowing you to create them through the Rancher UI rather than more complex alternatives.
 You can use Rancher to launch a Kubernetes cluster on any platform and location including:
   - Hosted Kubernetes provider (ex: OVHcloud Managed Kubernetes Service, AWS EKS, GCP GKE,... )
   - Infrastructure Provider - Public Cloud or Private Cloud (vSphere, Nutanix,...)
   - Bare-metal servers, cloud hosted or on premise
   - Virtual machines, cloud hosted or on premise

-For the last three options, when Rancher deploys Kubernetes onto these nodes, you can choose between Rancher Kubernetes Engine RKE2 or k3s distributions.
+For the last three options, when Rancher deploys Kubernetes onto these nodes, you can choose between the Rancher Kubernetes Engine (`RKE2`) or `K3s` distributions.
-Follow the official Rancher documentation on [How to launch Kubernetes with Rancher](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/launch-kubernetes-with-rancher) explaining how to define cluster settings, number of nodes (master, worker, etcd), authentication, and any additional configurations.
+Follow the official Rancher documentation on [How to launch Kubernetes with Rancher](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/launch-kubernetes-with-rancher) explaining how to define cluster settings, number of nodes (master, worker, etcd), authentication and any additional configuration.

 We will detail below how to use OVHcloud as a Hosted Kubernetes provider and Infrastructure Provider using our official OVHcloud Drivers.

 ##### Use OVHcloud as a **Hosted Kubernetes Provider**